gayatrig19/the-unplugged-club/README.md

 ####  Benefits section, Guide to unplug section and Contact form Hover effect
 - The  benefits section on home page, guide section on unplug here page and the contact form includes the hover effect to make the experience more interactive.
 - When the user hovers over the blocks on benefits section and guide section, a transition effect is experienced.
-- When the user engages with the input fields or hovers over, its border colour changes to sky blue to subtly highlight the item without compromising legibility.
+- When the user engages with the input fields or hovers over on the contact form, it's border colour changes to sky blue to subtly highlight the item without compromising legibility.

 ----